Skip to main content

 claimName: pvc-test

 We’ve bound the Deployment Pod to the ctrl-00 node (line 21) which is where the persistentVolumeClaim referenced on line 32 will thus have its volume provisioned.
 To be able to move the Deployment Pod to a different node we need to detach the volume before trying to start the Pod on the other node.
-This can be done by setting the Deployment rollingUpdate maxSurge to 0, stopping the pod — thus detaching the volume, before starting it on a different node since we’re using the ReadWriteOnce accessMode.
+This can be done by setting the Deployment type to Recreate (line 10), which kills existing pod — thus detaching the volume, before starting it on a different node since we’re using the ReadWriteOnce accessMode.

 Deleting the Deployment will keep the provisioned volume attached to the node, and recreating it should attach it again with the data intact.